fossasia/open-event-server/README.md

 * App server - uwsgi
 * Web framework - flask (particularly flask-admin)

-## How do I deploy Open-Event Server to Heroku?:
+## How do I deploy Open-Event Server to Heroku ?

 For steps regarding how to deploy your version of the Open-Event Server to Heroku, please refer [Heroku deployment](docs/HEROKU.md)

 ## Demo version